The Missing (2003) / Western-Drama

-Based on Thomas Eidson's novel, "The Last Ride," The Missing is Ron Howard's second foray into the world of dark, somber kidnapping flicks (The much underrated Ransom being the other).
-The setting is New Mexico, circa 1885, where a Maggie Gilkeson raises two daughters, Dot and Lilly.
-She isn't married, but she has a man, Brake, who wants to make it official, but ghosts from the past prevent her from taking the leap.
-One such ghost has re-emerged in the form of her estranged father, Samuel, a white man who has been living the life of an Indian for much of his life.
+Based on Thomas Eidson's novel, "The Last Ride," The Missing is Ron Howard's (A Beautiful Mind, Edtv) second foray into the world of dark, somber kidnapping flicks (The much underrated Ransom being the other).
+The setting is New Mexico, circa 1885, where a Maggie Gilkeson (Blanchett, Coffee and Cigarettes) raises two daughters, Dot (Boyd, The Sisterhood of the Traveling Pants) and Lilly (Wood, Simone).
+She isn't married, but she has a man, Brake (Eckhart, The Core), who wants to make it official, but ghosts from the past prevent her from taking the leap.
+One such ghost has re-emerged in the form of her estranged father, Samuel (Jones), a white man who has been living the life of an Indian for much of his life.
 She wants nothing to do with him, until one day Brake is found butchered by a clan of Apaches, stealing away her eldest, Lilly, into apparent slavery.
 With no one else to turn to, Maggie must ride off with this man she despises in the hopes of somehow getting her daughter back.

 The one thing some people will immediately slam The Missing for is its strong similarities to one of the most beloved Westerns of all time, The Searchers.
 Both feature the kidnapping of a girl by murderous Indians, forcing the family to try to track them down.
 Coincidentally, the last name of both of the actresses who play the kidnapped girl in each respective film is Wood, although no relation in this case.
 (Some Western buffs may also notice some strong plot similarities to the 1971 Ernest Borgnine/Sammy Davis Jr. flick, The Trackers).